Hello and Welcome!

-For many years I felt lost.
+For a long time I felt lost.
 I got married.
 Had another baby.
 Got divorced.
 I had other relationships.
-More babies.
+More babies…

 I had many jobs.
 I sold cell phones, was a telemarketer, receptionist, waitress, managed a restaurant and worked in sales.

 But, I never really felt like I had found “my calling”.

 Then, my Uncle passed away and I made plans to go stay with my Aunt for the service back in my hometown of Salt Lake City, Utah.
 As a single working mom, I didn’t travel much and I hadn’t been home in a while.
 She suggested I fly out a day early so we could spend some time alone together.